-If you want to light candles near Golgotha, or in any other place in the Church Of The Holy Sepulchre, then you can purchase them in the Old City’s market.
+If you want to light candles near Golgotha or any other place in the Church Of The Holy Sepulchre, you can purchase them in the Old City’s market.

 Golgotha ends our visit to the church, and now we will go over common questions.

-In this post, I covered the main parts and chapels of the church.
+In this guide, I covered the main parts and chapels of the church.
 But there are others as well.
 For example, there is the Prison of Christ and the Chapel of Adam.
-A regular visitor can miss many of those places and does not know all of the church’s history.
+A regular visitor can miss many places and not know all of the church’s history.

 At this point, you should decide whether you want a standard or an in-depth visit.
-If you want the standard one, or you are limited in time, then the information in this post should be enough.
-And if you prefer an in-depth tour, then I would suggest either joining a tour or hiring a guide.
-Almost all Old City tours stop at the Church Of The Holy Sepulchre.
+If you want the standard one or are limited in time, then the information in this post should be enough.
+And if you prefer an in-depth tour, I suggest joining a tour or hiring a guide.
+Almost all tours at the Old City stop at the Church Of The Holy Sepulchre.
 Just ask them how much time you will spend inside the church (not including free time).
 Aim for at least one hour.

 The problem with tours is that most of them are during midday.
-And in earlier in this post, I suggested visiting early (the earlier, the better).
-Thus, if you want both an in-depth tour and visiting Aedicule, then I recommend making two separate visits.
+And earlier, I suggested visiting early (the earlier, the better).
+Thus, if you want an in-depth tour and visit the Aedicule, I recommend making two separate visits.
 First, start with a tour and learn about the church.
 Moreover, you might get lucky, and there will be no long line to the Aedicule, and you could visit the Holy Sepulchre at the same time.
-If not, then make another early morning visit for the Aedicule and Golgotha.
+If not, make another early morning visit to the Aedicule and Golgotha.

-How Much Time A Visit To Church Of The Holy Sepulchre Takes?
+How Much Time Does a Visit to the Church of the Holy Sepulchre Take?

 The short answer is that it depends.
 It might be anywhere from half an hour to three hours.
 And I am not talking about guided tours, where the guide determines the duration of your visit.

-The main variable that affects the duration of your visit is the length of the lines.
-There are usually two queues.
-The longer one to the Aedicule, and a short one at Golgotha.
+The primary variable that affects your visit’s duration is the length of the lines.
+There are usually two queues – the longer one at the Aedicule and a short one at Golgotha.
 And at the Aedicule line, you can easily spend 2 – 3 hours (did I already say come early 😉 ).
 And the Golgotha line usually takes up to 20 minutes.
-Beyond the queues, a typical visit will take a 0.5 – 1.5 hours depending on your interest in this site.
+Beyond the queues, a typical visit will take 0.5 – 1.5 hours, depending on your interest in this site.

-Church Of The Holy Sepulchre is a must stop in the Old City of Jerusalem.
-It is not only a holy place, but a historical, and an archeological site as well.
+Church Of The Holy Sepulchre is a must-stop in the Old City of Jerusalem.
+It is not only a holy place but also a historical and archeological site.
 Thus I would recommend everybody to visit it.

 Have you ever been to the Church Of The Holy Sepulchre?
 Tell us about your experience in the comments below.